-Renowned Furniture get calls about once a month to assist people and deal with failed pieces of furniture that have been imported from countries such as China, India, Indonesia, and so on.
-These calls are generally by folks who have tried to bypass all the normal channels of product purchase and go direct to either a little known importer or direct to an offshore supplier.
+We often get calls to assist people dealing with failed pieces of furniture that have been imported from countries such as China, India, and Indonesia.
+These calls are generally by people who have tried to go direct to either a little known importer or direct to an offshore supplier.

 We took a look through more than 100 pictures and decided to decline to provide any assistance due mainly to the fact that we did not wish to be dragged through the legal system for our comments and opinions and for potentially a great loss in time and effort on our part.